Demystifying Dependency Bugs in Deep Learning Stack: Implication, Application and Threat

-Third, \textit{DB detection, localization and fixing techniques are needed.} Our study indicates that \todo{87.4\%} of the DBs are introduced in environment setup, while only \todo{25.8\%} of the DBs are exposed in environment setup.
-Hence, many DBs stay undetected until later lifecycle stages.
-To~detect or localize DBs as early as possible, one possible remedy~is to first identify the dependencies currently adopted in the DL stack, and then check against our dependency knowledge graph to detect potential dependency constraint violations.
-Here the challenging~is to automatically identify all heterogeneous dependencies as well as their versions across the entire DL stack.
-Along this direction,~Tan~et al.~\cite{tan2022}~proposed a technique to identify homogeneous dependencies at the \textit{Application} and \textit{Library} layer.
-Moreover,~as~many DBs are caused by software bugs or API incompatibilities, fine-grained call graph analysis is needed to accurately detect and localize DBs, i.e., to determine whether such bugs or incompatible APIs are~in~the execution path and thus can be triggered.
-Once a DB is localized, automated fixing techniques can use the fix patterns derived from our study to fix it.
-However, the challenge is to determine which fix pattern or combination of fix patterns is applicable and how~a fix pattern is instantiated.
-One potential way is to use a search-based method by applying fix patterns to generate potential fixes~and~using the dependency knowledge graph to decide the fitness of fixes.
+Third, \textit{DB detection, localization and fixing techniques~are needed.} Our study indicates that \cmmnt{\todo{87.4\%}~}\todob{90.8\%} of the DBs~are~introduced in environment setup, while only \cmmnt{\todo{25.8\%}~}\todob{37.7\%} of the~DBs~are exposed in environment setup.
+Thus, \todoq{it may indicate that} many DBs stay undetected until later lifecycle stages.
+To~detect or localize~DBs~as~early~as possible, one possible remedy~is to identify the dependencies currently adopted in the DL stack, and then check against our dependency knowledge graph to detect~potential dependency constraint violations.
+Here~the~challenge~is~to~automatically identify all heterogeneous dependencies as well as their versions across the entire DL stack.
+Along this direction,~Tan~et al.~\cite{tan2022} proposed a technique to identify homogeneous dependencies at the \textit{Application} and \textit{Library} layer.
+Moreover,~as~many DBs are caused by software bugs or API incompatibilities, fine-grained call graph analysis is needed to accurately detect and localize DBs, i.e., to decide whether such bugs or incompatible APIs are~in~the execution path and thus can be triggered.
+Besides, \todohs{our study indicates that questioners are often unaware of the introducing dependencies of the DBs, which calls for automated DB localization techniques.} Once a DB is localized, automated fixing techniques can use the fix patterns derived from our study to fix it.
+However, the challenge is to decide which fix pattern or combination of fix patterns~is~applicable and how~a fix pattern is instantiated.
+A way is to use~search-based approach by applying~fix~patterns to generate potential fixes and using the dependency knowledge graph to decide the fix fitness.